syniol/solid-principles-ts/src/dependency-inversion/README.md

 # Dependency Inversion
-the dependency inversion principle is a specific methodology for loosely coupling software modules.
+The dependency inversion principle is a specific methodology for loosely coupling software modules.
 When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.
 The principle states: